donnywarren/loop-function-exercise/README.md

 > Write a function that takes a 'villain' and a 'movie'.
 The function should return the string: <br><br>
 >"{villain} is the meanest character in {movie}"<br><br>
 > **EXAMPLE:** "Joker is the meanest character in Batman"<br>
 > **HINT:** You will need string interpolation for this function.
-For a recap of this, read [EJS CH.1](http://eloquentjavascript.net/01_values.html)
+For a recap of this, look through [EJS CH.1](http://eloquentjavascript.net/01_values.html)

->NOTE: The test for this function has some hard coded values that may not sync with your villains and movies.
-If you see them, do not feel the need to use those villains/movies. it just means your function was not written correctly
+>**NOTE:** The test for this function has some hard coded values that may not sync with your villains and movies.
+If you see them, do not feel the need to use those villains/movies.
+It just means your function was not written correctly.

 `tempConverter`
 > Write a function that takes the temperature in Fahrenheit, converts it to Celsius, and returns the value.<br>